ijlee2/embroider-css-modules/README.md

 };
 ```

-In short, `embroider-css-modules` depends little on how CSS modules is implemented.
-It focuses on providing tools and conventions that improve your developer experience (DX).
+As you will see in the [Guides](#guides) below, we delegate the how to Rollup, Webpack, and Vite—build tools from the wider JavaScript.
+With fewer responsibilities, `embroider-css-modules` can focus on improving developer experience (DX).

 ## Package overview